 Check out the sweet recipe for Hot Cocoa and Marshmallow Soap HERE!

-NOTE: This medium-flashpoint oil (160ºF) will ship FedEx only regardless of the shipping method you choose at checkout.
-It cannot be shipped by the USPS.
+NOTE: This medium-flashpoint oil (160ºF) cannot ship via USPS regardless of the shipping method you choose at checkout.

 Photo Attribution: © Can Stock Photo